International expansion of Netflix: 2012: First European expansion: United Kingdom, Ireland and Scandinavia

 Netflix started its expansion to Europe in 2012, launching in the United Kingdom and Ireland on January 9.
 By October 18, it had expanded to Denmark, Finland, Norway and Sweden.

 According to Christof Baron, CEO of the international marketing group Mindshare, Netflix developed a strategy for its international expansion, "They start with a limited offer which doesn't cost them very much money and minimizes the risk.
 Then they collect very detailed data about what people like, and structure programming and investment around consumer behavior."
 This accounts for cultural taste differences and allows distribution deals to develop accordingly.
 By September 2013, Netflix had added token minimal content from Channel 4, ITV and the BBC, many of which are early series, with subsequent programs never made available on Netflix.

 Netflix UK and Ireland reached its millionth subscriber faster than Netflix Canada, recording its millionth member by July 2012.
-In the UK, BARB (Broadcasters Audience Research Board) reported Netflix as being extremely successful in the UK market.
+In the UK, Barb Audiences reported Netflix as being extremely successful in the UK market.
 More than one in ten households in the country subscribed to the service by 2014.
 More than twice as many people subscribed to Netflix than to Amazon Prime.
 As of the fall of 2014, Netflix had three million UK subscribers which was more twice as many as it had in 2013.
 Netflix is estimated to have over 300,000 subscribers in Ireland as of 2016.